fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

-# LED Blinker: Component Design and Initial Implementation
+# LED Blinker: Initial Component Design and Implementation

-The purpose of this exercise is to walk you through the creation and initial implementation of an F´ component to control the blinking of an LED.
-This section will discuss the design of the full component, the implementation of a command to start/stop the LED blinking, and the sending of events.
+The purpose of this exercise is to walk you through the creation and initial design and implementation of an F´ component to control the blinking of an LED.
+This section will discuss the design of the component, the implementation of a command to start/stop the LED blinking, and the sending of events.
 Users will then proceed to the initial ground testing before finishing the implementation in a later section.

 ## Component Design